dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/fabric-setup.md

 ### Microsoft Entra ID authentication

-Microsoft Entra ID authentication is a default authentication mechanism in Microsoft Fabric Synapse Data Warehouse.
+Microsoft Entra ID (formerly Azure AD) authentication is a default authentication mechanism in Microsoft Fabric Synapse Data Warehouse.

 The following additional methods are available to authenticate to Azure SQL products: